12yanogden/VoteNow/README.md

 # project.cs260.xyz

-BallotBuilder is my final project that provides an interface with which "builders" can assemble their own mock ballots.
+VoteNow is my final project that provides an interface with which "users" can assemble their own mock ballots.